 To see if your brand has been registered, visit the .SUCKS WHOIS here.

 What should you do if your brand name has been registered?

 High on the list should be doing nothing.
 Let the domain lapse, but now and again check your monitoring to see if the content has changed.

 If you seek to tackle the registration as abusive behaviour and file a UDRP, you may be met by a Free Speech defence.
 Czech Arbitration Court filed two recent cases against registrant Honey Salt Ltd (which may be the mystery party behind all the registrations).
 The Mirapex.SUCKS case was denied.
 However, the other, Bioderma.SUCKS, succeeded and the domain was transferred.
 The three-person panel which featured our own Andrew Lothian, found that if non-commercial criticism is generated from randomly collected third parties and is not the registrant’s own genuine gripe, then the registrant cannot avail itself of the free speech angle.
 There are two more active cases before WIPO at the moment.

 If you decide to buy the domain, not only will you be giving money to this anonymous registrant and the registry, but you may be encouraging the registry to engage in similar business models in the future with additional variations of your marks.

-Contact your Client Manager, and we will be happy to discuss the right approach for you, including your prospects of success in a UDRP.
+Contact your Domain Strategist, and we will be happy to discuss the right approach for you, including your prospects of success in a UDRP.